Employment and Financial Resources During COVID-19

 Texas RioGrande Legal Aid also provides information on:

 Also, watch this video by Lone Star Legal Aid's Low Income Taxpayer Clinic on COVID-19 Economic Stimulus Payment and Tax Information.

 Read COVID-19 Unemployment Benefits to learn about unemployment benefits during this COVID-19 crisis.

 The Texas Workforce Commission has information here regarding unemployment benefits.
 Although you normally have to look for work when receiving unemployment, that requirement has been temporarily paused (as of June 30, 2020).
+However, as of Novemeber 1, 2020, the requirement has been reinstated.
 Visit the Texas Workforce Commission web site for the latest.
-The Commission announced that it expects to make further recommendations in late July 2020.

 Legal Aid of NorthWest Texas has created the following to assist with unemployment benefits: